ruuda/blog/posts/a-language-for-designing-slides.md

 title: A language for designing slides
 break: language for
 date: 2017-02-19
-synopsis: I made something.
-To do.
+synopsis: No existing tool allowed me to design slides in the way I would like.
+So I built my own.
-run-in: It is my opinion
+run-in: It is my opinion that
 ---

 It is my opinion that great slides are designed.